 My previous tutorial “How to Change Your User Name for Track Changes in Microsoft Word” shows how to change user names for comments and edits created with Track Changes.
 However, Word doesn’t have a straightforward way to change user names connected to existing comments and edits, so that tutorial only works for new comments and edits.
 As an alternative, today’s tutorial demonstrates how to replace user names connected to all Track Changes (existing and future) with the default label Author, as shown in figure 1.

 This solution obviously isn’t ideal for those of us who would like to change our user name for existing comments and edits to something other than Author, but it is useful when anonymity is important.

-1. Open a secondary copy of the original document saved under a different file name.
+1. Open a secondary copy of your original document saved under a different file name.
 (Please see the Caution statement above.)

 2. Select the File tab.

-12. Verify that all user names have been changed to Author in the Track Changes balloons, as shown in figure 1.
+13. Verify that all user names have been changed to Author in the Track Changes balloons, as shown in figure 1.